Manas National Park

 What is Manas famous for?

-Manas is known for its rare wildlife, including the Golden Langur, Pygmy Hog, Assam Roofed Turtle, and Bengal Florican.
+Manas is a UNESCO World Heritage Site and a Project Tiger reserve.
+It’s famous for its breathtaking landscape of grasslands and forests, rich wildlife, and unique mix of Indian and Bhutanese ecology.
+Manas iswell known for its rare wildlife, including the Golden Langur, Pygmy Hog, Assam Roofed Turtle, and Bengal Florican.
 It is also a Tiger Reserve, Elephant Reserve, and Biosphere Reserve.

 Manas is home to over 450 bird species, including the Bengal Florican, Great Hornbill, Wreathed Hornbill, Rufous-necked Hornbill, Pied Harrier, Asian Fairy Bluebird, Silver-breasted Broadbill and Dollar Bird among others.